moggieuk/Happy-Hare/doc/gcode_customization.md

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) _MMU_FORM_TIP_STANDALONE
 This is probably the most important aspect of getting a reliable MMU after basic calibration is complete.
-There is plenty written about tip forming and lots of advice n the forums.
+There is plenty written about tip forming and lots of advice in the forums.
 What is important to understand here is that this macro mimicks the tip forming logic from SuperSlicer (almost identical to PrusaSlicer).
-Read SuperSlicer documentation for hints and here a few things you should know:
+Read SuperSlicer documentation for hints.
+That said, here are a few things you should know:
 <ul>
 <li>This macro will always be used when not printing, but you can elect to use it instead of your slicers logic by:</li>
  <ul>